Shuswap History – Mount Ida Mines

 Here, an old plaque advises visitors of the Historic Objects Preservation Act of British Columbia.
 It reads “Notice – All historic objects in the vicinity have been placed under the protection of the Historic Objects Preservation Act of British Columbia and any interference with the same is subject to penalty.”

 Sproat Lake Provincial Park – One of the finest panels of petroglyphs to be seen in British Columbia is located at the east end of Sproat Lake on central Vancouver Island.
-One of the park’s most significant features is a panel of petroglyphs called “K’ak’awin” on lakeshore rocks depicting mythological figures.
-Check out the video link below.
+One of the park’s most significant features is a panel of petroglyphs called “K’ak’awin” on lake shore rocks depicting mythological figures.

 A number of well known books have been published on the subject of Pictographs & Petroglyphs of the Shuswap, Kootenay & Vancouver Island BC.
 In 1968, John Corner, a Vernon resident wrote Pictographs (Indian Rock Paintings) in the Interior of British Columbia followed by Annie York, Richard Daly and Chris Arnett in 1993 with They Write Their Dreams on the Rock Forever.